Iterative Hierarchical Attention for Answering Complex Questions over Long Documents

-With the query embedding $\textbf{q}_t$ at step $t$ and context embeddings $\textbf{C}_d$ computed above, we now introduce the multi-hop retrieval algorithm.

-\textbf{Retrieval Step} At each iteration, \model{} computes the inner product scores between the query vector $\textbf{q}_t$ and context embeddings $\textbf{c}_m$ and returns the entry $\hat{c}$ with the largest score. $\hat{c}$ is not directly used for computation, but an intermediate notation for writing purpose.
+\textbf{Attention Step} At each iteration, \model{} computes the inner product scores between the query vector $\textbf{q}_t$ and embeddings $\textbf{c}_m$ in $\textbf{C}_d$, and returns the entry $\hat{c}$ with the largest score, which is usually referred as hard attention.
+(As we will see $\hat{c}$ is not directly used for computation, but it is helpful in explaining the attention method).

-\textbf{Mixing Step} \model{} then mixes the embedding of the retrieved entry $\hat{c}$ with the query vector $\textbf{q}_t$ to find the missing information.
-Since the combined retrieval index $\textbf{C}$ contains both sentence and paragraph embeddings, the retrieved entry $\hat{c}$ can represent either a sentence or a paragraph.
+\textbf{Mixing Step} \model{} then mixes the embedding of the attended entry $\hat{c}$ with the query vector $\textbf{q}_t$ to find the missing information.
+Since the combined embedding table $\textbf{C}_d$ contains both sentence and paragraph embeddings, the selected entry $\hat{c}$ can represent either a sentence or a paragraph.
 The two cases are separately considered.
 If $\hat{c}$ is a sentence, i.e. $\hat{c} = s_j^i$, \model{} computes the mixed embeddings as